If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 How To Clean Grilling Gloves

 Grilling gloves may be exposed to soot from the grill or wood.
 They can also get greasy if you’re handling food or oil.
-You’ll probably have to deal with some degree of staining, especially if your gloves are made of fabric or leather.
+You’ll probably have to deal with some degree of staining, especially if they’re made of fabric or leather.

 Some types of fabric gloves can be cleaned in the washing machine.
-If you are touching food with the gloves, this may be preferable to you.
+If you are touching food with them, this may be preferable to you.
 Keeping gloves that come in contact with food clean is a priority.

-If the gloves aren’t handling food, cleaning the gloves thoroughly might not be high on your list of considerations.
+If they aren’t handling food, cleaning them thoroughly might not be high on your list of considerations.
 However, even a good-looking pair of suede gloves can get roughed up fairly quickly from touching charcoal or soot.
 If they can’t be completely cleaned, they may not be as attractive after a few uses.

 Light-colored gloves are more susceptible to staining.
-Even machine-washable gloves may retain some noticeable stains if they’re white.
-If this bothers you, black, brown or gray gloves will camouflage stains better.
+Even machine-washable ones may retain some noticeable stains if they’re white.
+If this bothers you, black, brown or gray colors will camouflage stains better.

 Watch this video to see how to use the hand-washing technique to clean your grilling gloves.

-There are literally hundreds of different grill gloves on the market, so it can be hard to cut through the noise to find the perfect gloves for your needs.
+There are literally hundreds of different bbq gloves on the market, so it can be hard to cut through the noise to find the perfect pair of insulated gloves for your needs.

-To help, we’ve put together a list of the best offerings on the market, that will be sure to keep you happy…and burn free!
+To help, we’ve put together a list of the best bbq gloves on the market, that will be sure to keep you happy…and burn free!

-Grill Heat Aid Revolutionary 932°F Extreme Heat Resistant Gloves
+Grill Heat Aid Revolutionary 932°F Extreme Heat Resistant BBQ Gloves

 I can’t stand the idea of honing my craft over a hot grill without being able to maneuver with grace.
 Ok, maybe my grilling technique isn’t that delicate, but I need to be able to move quickly and press the buttons on the thermometer as easily as I move the skewers around.

 You can move your fingers well, grasp even the smallest objects and maintain the dexterity that you have when you’re bare-handed.
 Made of soft cotton, the lining of the glove is comfortable against your skin.
-The more you use them, the better these gloves seem to fit.
+The more you use them, the better they seem to fit.

 The silicone strips that cross the gloves help provide a non-slip surface when you’re picking things up off the grill.
 They have the added benefit of helping you grip things like hard-to-open jar lids too.